syleetim/syleetim.github.io/assets/pdf/_cv/tim_lee_cv.md

 ## Working Papers

-9. **Transforming Institutions: Labor Reallocation and Wage Growth in a Reunified Germany**
+11. **Transforming Institutions: Labor Reallocation and Wage Growth in a Reunified Germany**
 \hfill
 with Wolfgang Dauth, Sebastian Findeisen and Tommaso Porzio
 \newline
 *mimeo*, 2021.

-1. **Hit Harder, Recover Slower?
-Unequal Employment Effects of the Covid-19 Shock**
-\newline\null\hfill
-with Minsung Park and Yongseok Shin
-\newline
-*NBER* w28354, 2021.

-1. **Who Should Work from Home during a Pandemic?
-The Wage-Infection Trade-off**
-\newline\null\hfill
-with Sangmin Aum and Yongseok Shin
-\newline
-*NBER* w27908, *CEPR* dp15332, 2020.

 1. **Horizontal and Vertical Polarization: Task-Specific Technological Change in a Multi-Sector Economy**
 \hfill